aragon/hack/docs/guides-agent-app.md

 `dao install` takes two arguments:

 1. The address or [aragonID](https://github.com/aragon/aragon-id) name of an Aragon DAO.
-2. The package name of an Aragon app published to aragonPM (e.g. vault or vault.aragonpm.eth).
+2. The package name of an Aragon app published to [aragonPM](https://hack.aragon.org/docs/apm-intro.html) (for the Agent app this would be agent  or agent.aragonpm.eth).
 `

 So in our case, to install the Agent app, we'll run: